Taurine-Technology/sdn-launch-control/README.md

 ## 🤝 Contributing

+Please keep your contributions focused and small to help with pull request management.

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run linting and tests
+4. Run linting and integration tests
 5. Submit a pull request

 ### Development Guidelines